freifunk-cambridge/freifunk-cambridge.github.io/existing.md

 Although not a specific network, you'll find that many cafés, coffee shops and restaurants in the city will provide free WiFi to their customers.
 In some you'll need to ask for a password, while in others the network may require registration via an online form.
 Many cafés in the city centre are also unintentially covered by the University Public WiFi too, so you may be able to continue to use the same network in a café, in a college, and outdoors as well.

 ### 4G and 5G
-If you find yourself needing mobile internet a lot, there is good coverage on 4G, and even some 5G as well, in Cambridge.
+If you find yourself needing mobile internet a lot, there is good coverage on 4G, and even quite a lot of 5G as well, in Cambridge.
 You will need to either get a phone contract or get a free pay-as-you-go SIM (which you will need to top up before use).
+Mobile data coverage has become so widespread that city-wide public WiFi initiatives have largely been scaled back or turned off (with the exception of University Guest WiFi), so if you need connection in large parts of the city this is now pretty much the only option.

 ### eduroam
 Eduroam really is the best network in Cambridge.
 It (almost) has city-wide coverage, and in ideal conditions speeds of over 700 MBPS can be reached.
-Coverage contributed by three academic institutions combined makes it seamless as you move around the city, changing routers as you move around.
+Coverage contributed by three academic institutions combined makes it seamless as you move around the city, changing between coverage offered by different buildings, colleges and institutions as you move around.
 And unlike the University Public WiFi, eduroam really does cover every single college.

 But, unfortunately, there's one huge downside: it's only accessible to you if you're part of an institution which takes part in it.
 So if you're studying at university you will likely have access, but apart from that you won't be able to get onto this one unfortunately.
-Some university cafés have previously given out 1-day WiFi access vouchers meant for the "UniOfCam" WiFi service which also work on eduroam, but these are being phased out as the new university Public WiFi is used more widely.
-If you are lucky enough to get one of these 1-day tickets, you can connect to eduroam for 24 hours on an unlimited number of devices.
-Just enter ticketid@wireless.cam.ac.uk in the Username box where ticketid is the long number on your ticket (e.g. 300-123-456) and enter your ticket's password in the password box.
-You'll be connected, but it will only work for eduroam provided by the University of Cambridge. eduroam networks of other institutions will not accept the credentials.

 ## What NOT to connect to
 Honestly, don't connect to these ones!
 Read our advice to find out why not.

-### BT WiFi (paid but pretending to be open)
+### EE WiFi (paid but pretending to be open)
-As you travel around Cambridge, you're bound to see "BTWi-fi" pop up in your network list sooner or later.
+As you travel around Cambridge, you're bound to see "EE WiFi" pop up in your network list sooner or later.
 You may think "Well it's open so why not?"

 We'll tell you why not.
 Once selected, you'll be redirected to a log-in page where you either have to sign in if you're a BT customer, or buy access if not.
-If you're connecting to a free BT hotspot offered by one of BT's partners, this can be pretty good.
-You'll be taken to a log-in page with "Free access" as the top option.
-It will be free, often with no registration, and you may get proper speeds too.
-But if the network is called exactly "BTWi-fi", it's not free.
+Some businesses do use BT as the provider for a free WiFi connection.
+However if the network is called exactly "EE WiFi", it's not free.
 Here are some examples of network names to connect to and ones to avoid:

 #### Free